 Best for Vegetables: Jobe’s Organics Fertilizer Spikes for Bountiful Vegetables

 Jobe’s Organics products are OMRI and USDA organic certified and very effective at improving soil and plant health.
 These vegetable fertilizer spikes are a very convenient and easy way to give your veggies a boost if you have a small garden.
 They are easy to use (you just plop them into the soil under the plant), and they prevent any waste or run-off of product with their capsule-like form.
 This product contains Jobe’s ‘Biozome’ proprietary microorganism blend.
+I rank this as the best organic fertilizer for your vegetable garden.

 Best For Fruit Trees: Jobe’s Organics Fruit and Citrus Fertilizer